-New kittens bring an element of surprise to their household.
+New kittens may bring an element of surprise to their household.
 Essentially, kittens are known to be curious, playful, and can keep us on our toes at all times.
-For instance, “new kittens have an amazing amount of energy, and love to climb things and run around,” states on-site Trupanion veterinarian Dr. Caroline Wilde.
-In addition, there is an opportunity for family members to play and interact with a baby pet. in a way that is safe and enjoyable for all.
+For instance, “new kittens have an amazing amount of energy, and love to climb things and run around,” states Wilde.
+Also, there’s an opportunity for family members to play and interact with a baby pet. in a way that is safe and enjoyable for all.

 Enrichment toys and interactions with your kitten

 Naturally, interacting with your kitten can create a lasting bond and forges a lifetime friendship.
 Similarly, by providing enrichment toys and interactive play to your feline friend, it provides valuable health benefits mentally, physically, and emotionally.
 Further, it establishes a routine for your kitten and a safe space for them to play accordingly.

 If you wish to enhance your space, for a more cat-friendly enriching environment, consider the following-

 Interactive toys (like a play mouse or cat wand)

 Also, the use of pet tech is trending over the years and can be taken on the go or if you are traveling.
 For instance, items like a laser pointer or treat dispenser can help provide hours of safe and interactive fun for all.
 Further, cat-friendly toys can help curb unwanted behavior cues.

 Kitten care 101: essential kitten care pet items to have in your home

 Pet care is an essential part of being a responsible pet owner, and a kitten care 101 guide wouldn’t be complete without it!
 Additionally, it’s not always easy to plan for what you need in order to keep your new pet happy and healthy, especially if you are a first-time kitten owner.

 Dr. Wilde weights in on key necessary pet care items to consider –